AllenInstitute/ZeroMQ-XOP/Readme.rst

     git clone --recurse-submodules https://github.com/AllenInstitute/ZeroMQ-XOP.git

-- Here, '--recurse-submodules' is responsible for recursively initializing and updating the submodules (described above).
-If you have already cloned, init and update the modules via 'git submodule update --init --recursive'.
+- Here, '``--recurse-submodules``' is responsible for recursively initializing and updating the submodules (described above).
+If you have already cloned, init and update the modules via '``git submodule update --init --recursive``'.
 - If you are using SSH or another mechanism to obtain the repository, replace the http link above with your repository ID.

 XOP Toolkit Setup